COVID-19 and Our Beloved Pets in our Unprecedented Times.

 Dogs play a very significant role in people’s lives these days.
-People often feel isolated and lonely, which makes them primarily dependent on their pets for psychological support, comfort and companionship.
+People often feel isolated and lonely, primarily dependent on their pets for psychological support, comfort and companionship.
 You should pay more attention to your pet and give them extra love.
 So don’t be distant from people and – on the contrary – cuddle your pup!

 The human-animal bond is vital for animal health, she said.
 With so many people working from home, this is a great time to sit back and enjoy your time with your pet.
 “Go for a walk, keep your distance, but go for your walk.
 Play ball in your backyard with your dog, and play with your cats with their cat toys.
 Even fish, relax, enjoy your time with them because it is perfect for our health to reduce our stress.”